-Program.measure (qubit_index, classical_reg=None)
+Program.measure (qubit\index, classical\reg)

-Measures a qubit at qubit_index and puts the result in classical_reg
+Measures a qubit at qubit\index and puts the result in classical\reg

-- qubit_index (int) The address of the qubit to measure. - $classical_reg(int)$ The address of the classical bit to store the result.
+- qubit\index (int) The address of the qubit to measure. - classical\reg (int) The address of the classical bit to store the result.
+Set to None to measure for effect (discard result).